effiemincer/database_mini_proj/README.md

 - It uses a `LEFT JOIN` to connect with the `BooksOnLoan` table, counting the `LoanID` for each reader.
 - The result is grouped by `ReaderID`, and the function calculates the average of these counts.

-##### Considerations:
-- The function assumes that every reader has a card type, and it handles cases where no books are borrowed by a reader (i.e., `0` books will be counted).
-- A `LEFT JOIN` ensures that readers with no borrowed books are included in the average.

 ---

 #### Function 4: `GetFamilyBooksBorrowed`